masoodshams/django_boilerplate/README.md

 static and media files already prepared both in urls.py and settings.py.
-    you need to create media directory in the root. the templates directory already created. the static directory is placed in the django_boilerplate directory. you can put your static data in there, like bootstrap, style and ... .
+    you need to create media directory in the root. the templates directory already created. the static directory is placed in the config directory. you can put your static data in there, like bootstrap, style and ... .

 the templates structured the way I like it but you can change that if you don't.